 Wineries and Wine Cellars and Rakia producers of Serbia

 The history of wine-making in Serbia is more than 1000 years long.
-Ever since the Serbian state was first established, wine has been a part of Serbian culture and many of Serbia’s rulers, especially the Nemanjic dynasty from 11th till the end of 14th century, who have encouraged and promoted viticulture.
-The most important Serbian vineyard areas are situated in Negotinska krajina (250 km in the east from Belgrade), in the area of Vršac (100 km on the north-east from Belgrade), on the slopes of Fruška Gora (80km on the north-west from Belgrade), in the Subotica area (200 km on the north from Belgrade), Šumadija (100 km on the south-west from Belgrade) and Župa (230 km on the south-east from Belgrade).
+Ever since the Serbian state was first established, wine has been a part of Serbian culture and many of Serbia’s rulers, especially the Nemanjic dynasty from 11th till the end of 14th century who have encouraged and promoted viticulture.
+The most important Serbian vineyards are situated in Negotinska krajina (250 km in the east of Belgrade), in the area of Vršac (100 km on the north-east of Belgrade), on the slopes of Fruška Gora (80km on the north-west of Belgrade), in the Subotica area (200 km on the north from Belgrade), Šumadija (100 km on the south-west from Belgrade) and Župa (230 km on the south-east from Belgrade).

 However, rakija /rakia/ is one of the most recognized brands of Serbia, widely known and reputed….